 General Camp Information

 Campers have an amazing array of unique tools to help them explore their universe.
 All telescopes can be equipped with a selection of instruments, including 35mm cameras, digital cameras, a photometer, three CCD cameras, two CCD spectrometers, and specialized equipment for detailing imaging of the Sun.
-The Advanced Camps feature access to professional instruments for imaging at visual, infrared, and radio wavelengths with large format CCDs and HAWAII (1024x1024 pixel) electronic cameras.
+The Advanced Camps feature access to professional instruments for imaging at visual and radio wavelengths.
 A complement of computers allows campers to analyze data using professional languages (IRAF, IDL, and others) and to simulate astronomical phenomena.

 During the daytime, internationally known scientists speak on current scientific topics, including the latest NASA space missions.
-Students also build crystal radios, dissect cameras, explore the diverse geology and ecology though hiking, outdoor demonstrations, and travel between mountaintop observatories.
-Space artists illustrate how science becomes art and musicians train our ear to understand musical interpretations of scientific processes.
-All Camps include an in-depth tour of The University of Arizona's Mirror Laboratory, now producing not only the world's largest telescope mirrors with 8.4-meter diameters but also some of the most advanced large-format optical designes for telescopes to date.
+Students also engage in engineering-related projects (e.g., eTextiles, crystal radios, dissecting cameras), explore the diverse geology and ecology though hiking, outdoor demonstrations, and travel between mountaintop observatories.
+The Camps also incorporate Space art and musical interpretations of scientific processes.
+All Camps include an in-depth tour of The University of Arizona's Richard F. Caris Mirror Laboratory, now producing not only the world's largest telescope mirrors with 8.4-meter diameters but also some of the most advanced large-format optical designs for telescopes to date.

 Campers have an amazing array of unique tools to help them explore their universe.
 All telescopes can be equipped with a selection of instruments, including 35mm cameras, digital cameras, a photometer, three CCD cameras, two CCD spectrometers, and specialized equipment for detailing imaging of the Sun.
-The Advanced Camps feature access to professional instruments for imaging at visual, infrared, and radio wavelengths with large format CCDs and HAWAII (1024x1024 pixel) electronic cameras.
+The Advanced Camps feature access to professional instruments for imaging at visual and radio wavelengths.
 A complement of computers allows campers to analyze data using professional languages (IRAF, IDL, and others) and to simulate astronomical phenomena.

 During the daytime, internationally known scientists speak on current scientific topics, including the latest NASA space missions.
-Students also build crystal radios, dissect cameras, explore the diverse geology and ecology though hiking, outdoor demonstrations, and travel between mountaintop observatories.
-Space artists illustrate how science becomes art and musicians train our ear to understand musical interpretations of scientific processes.
-All Camps include an in-depth tour of The University of Arizona's Mirror Laboratory, now producing not only the world's largest telescope mirrors with 8.4-meter diameters but also some of the most advanced large-format optical designes for telescopes to date.
+Students also engage in engineering-related projects (e.g., eTextiles, crystal radios, dissecting cameras), explore the diverse geology and ecology though hiking, outdoor demonstrations, and travel between mountaintop observatories.
+The Camps also incorporate Space art and musical interpretations of scientific processes.
+All Camps include an in-depth tour of The University of Arizona's Richard F. Caris Mirror Laboratory, now producing not only the world's largest telescope mirrors with 8.4-meter diameters but also some of the most advanced large-format optical designs for telescopes to date.

 Interesting Selections